 Now I have a Workflow Template with 3 Steps, the first and last of which each have 2 Tasks, the second which has 3 tasks.
 Now I want to add Outcomes for Step 1.
 To do so, I'll click the Actions menu for that Step and select "Add Outcome":

 I've already completed the one above, indicating what happened in the Name field and the Next Step in its field.
 In this case, the outcome is that I was unable to reach the client to set up the meeting so my Next Step will be repeating this step again.
 Your available Next Steps in this field will always be the Steps that you've created for the Workflow along with an option to "COMPLETE WORKFLOW".
 I'll then click "Create Outcome".

 I would then add a second outcome for what occurs if I am successful in setting up the meeting.
 Since I only used generic names for the rest of the Steps in this Workflow Template, we'll say that the Next Step were this to happen would be Step B. After adding both of these possible Outcomes (and you can have more than two), this Step would look like the below:

 In the highlighted area above, you can see that two possible Outcomes exist for the step.
 Clicking on that link will display them for you to see (and remove if necessary):

-One final item to note here about setting up your Workflow Templates: there is an arrow pointing both up and down next to each Step in your Template.
-You can click, drag and drop these to rearrange the order of your Workflow Template Steps, should that be necessary.
+1. There is an arrow pointing both up and down next to each Step and Tasks in your Template.
+You can click, drag and drop these to rearrange the order of your Workflow Template Steps and/or Tasks, should that be necessary.